JavaDevsCrodeators/Microservices/README.md

 To run the project
 Steps:
-1.Start the zipkin server
+1.Start the zipkin serverjava -jar zipkin-server-2.2.3.jar
-java -jar zipkin-server-2.2.3.jar
 2.Start eureka service
 3.Up the other services